Argyrochosma dealbata: Distribution and habitat

 Argyrochosma dealbata is endemic to the United States.
 It is found from the western edge of Illinois south and west through Arkansas and Missouri to southeastern Nebraska and thence south through Kansas and Oklahoma to Texas, with a disjunct station in south-central Kentucky.

-It grows in the crevices of cliffs or ledges of calcareous rock.
+It grows in the crevices of cliffs or ledges of calcareous rock, at altitudes from 100 to 600 m.

 Conservation

-Under the NatureServe conservation status system, A. dealbata is ranked as apparently secure (G4), but it is considered imperiled in Arkansas and Oklahoma, vulnerable in Kansas, and the single occurrences in Nebraska and Kentucky are considered extirpated and historical, respectively.
+Under the NatureServe conservation status system, A. dealbata is ranked as apparently secure (G4).
+The single occurrences in Nebraska and Kentucky are considered extirpated (SX) and historical and possibly extirpated (SH), respectively.
+It is considered imperiled (S2) in Arkansas and Oklahoma and vulnerable (S3) in Kansas.

 Cultivation

-Kunze suggested the species was suitable for cultivation, noting that it was grown in Berlin in a well-lit part of the greenhouses.
+Kunze suggested the species was suitable for cultivation, noting that it was grown in the Berlin Botanical Garden in a well-lit part of the greenhouses.
 George Schneider suggested it required "cool treatment", perhaps in contrast to the desert-dwelling members of the genus.
 It has been described as preferring medium light, and relatively dry, well-drained soil mixed with sand, perhaps of high pH.